Pros / The Friedrich Chill CP06G10B has an energy saver mode to help conserve energy and save you money.

 The Chill CP06G10B comes with a remote control you can use to change all its setting.
 This unit also has an auto-restart feature, so if its power supply is interrupted, the AC automatically restarts with its previous settings once it has power again.

 This unit is large compared to others we reviewed.
 It is approximately 14 x 18.6 x 20.9 inches and weighs 60 pounds, which also makes it the heaviest model we considered.
 For comparison, the lightest window AC we reviewed is the Keystone KSTAW05B, which weighs only 40 pounds.
 The Friedrich Chill CP06G10B’s size makes it difficult to lift into the window as well as hard to move for winter storage.
 Even with its size, it has a minimum window height requirement of 14.12 inches, which is similar to many of the best products we reviewed.

 Friedrich includes a one-year appliance manufacturer warranty, and the compressor is covered under warranty for up to five years.
 This is one of the best warranties we saw.
 Several similar window air conditioners have warranties that cover all parts, including the compressor, for one year.

 If you have any questions or concerns about this product, you can contact the company by email or telephone.
 There is also a FAQs section and an online manual on the company’s website.

-The Friedrich Residential Chill is a good product with many benefits.
-It provides enough power to cool up to 250 square feet, features four-way airflow for even air distribution, and includes an energy saving mode to help cut energy costs.
-It is a large device, which can be a drawback for some.
-Still, it is a good option to help save money and keep your home cool.
+The Friedrich Chill CP06G10B is powerful enough to cool up to 250 square feet of space, features four-way airflow and includes an energy saving mode that helps cut energy costs.
+It is a large, heavy window AC unit, which can be a drawback for some, but it’s still a good option overall.